Beers15/city-explorer-api/README.md

 --------

-Name of feature: Allow user to see weather info on entered city
+Name of feature: Weather - Allow user to see weather info on entered city

 Estimate of time needed to complete: 1hr 30m